What are GMOs?

 - Zucchini and Yellow Summer Squash

-ALSO high-risk: animal products (milk, meat, eggs, honey, etc.) because of contamination in feed.
+ALSO high-risk: animal products (milk, meat, eggs, honey, etc.) because much animal feed is made from genetically modified soy, corn, and cottonseed.
 Read more »

 What product ingredients commonly contain genetically engineered crops?